Dynamic Network Autoregressive Models for Functional Panel Data: Functional Dynamic Network Autoregressive Model

-We discuss the \textit{stationarity} of our model.
-Recall that our model is a system of simultaneous functional equations, which may not have a unique interior solution in general, depending on the parameter values.
-Thus, just like the stability condition for vector autoregressive models in the time series literature, we need to impose some conditions on the model to ensure that the outcome functions follow a unique stationary data-generating process and prevent explosive behavior.
+We discuss the \textit{completeness} of our model (in the sense of \citealp{tamer2003incomplete, lewbel2007coherency}) and the stability of the dynamic process.
+Since the model is a system of simultaneous functional equations, it may not have a unique interior solution in general, depending on the parameter values.
+Moreover, even when the simultaneous equation system has a unique solution at each $t$, the dynamic process may exhibit explosive behavior.
+Thus, we need to impose conditions ensuring both that the outcome functions follow a unique data-generating process and that the dynamic process is stable.

-Let $Y_t(s) = (Y_{1t}(s), \ldots, Y_{nt}(s))^\top$, $\bm{A}(Y_t, s) = (A(Y_{1t}, s), \ldots, A(Y_{nt}, s))^\top$, $X_t = (X_{1t}, \ldots, X_{nt})^\top$, $F_0(s) = (f_{01}(s), \ldots, f_{0n}(s))^\top$, and $\mathcal{E}_t(s) = (\varepsilon_{1t}(s), \ldots, \varepsilon_{nt}(s))^\top$.
+Let $Y_t(s) = (Y_{1t}(s), \ldots, Y_{nt}(s))^\top$, $\bm{A}_k(Y_t, s) = (A_k(Y_{1t}, s), \ldots, A_k(Y_{nt}, s))^\top$, $X_t = (X_{1t}, \ldots, X_{nt})^\top$, $F_0(s) = (f_{01}(s), \ldots, f_{0n}(s))^\top$, and $\mathcal{E}_t(s) = (\varepsilon_{1t}(s), \ldots, \varepsilon_{nt}(s))^\top$.
 Then, we can re-write \eqref{eq:model} in matrix form as